etesync/server/README.md

 2. Install the 0.5.0 version to a new path (you can't reuse the same database).
 3. Run the 0.5.0 account and create the appropriate users as described in the installation/upgrade steps above.
 4. Run the migration tool to migrate all of your data.
-5. Add your new EteSync 2.0 accounst to all of your devices.
+5. Add your new EteSync 2.0 accounts to all of your devices.

 # Supporting Etebase